What to Do When Your Toilet is Blocked: A Step-by-Step Guide

 Note:

-After you have cleared any obstructions, it’s essential to turn on the supply of water on your toilet bowl once more.
-Make sure to flush it several times to make sure everything is running smoothly!
+Once you’ve eliminated any obstructions, it’s essential to turn on the supply of water behind the toilet bowl.
+You should flush it a couple of times to make sure all water flows smoothly now!

 Tools | Description |